What is Medical Hypnotherapy?

 Generally, a conventional medical doctor will focus predominantly on body or biologically-based factors as the cause of disturbance in the body, with only limited consideration of the impact of psychological, emotional or social factors on a person’s health.
 Conventional medical treatments consist of standardised treatment protocols using drug treatment or physical interventions such as surgery.
-Such treatment is not personalised.
+Such treatment is not personalised to you the individual.

-As a Medical Hypnotherapist I will have a much broader focus and treatment is personalised;
+As a Medical Hypnotherapist I will have a much broader and holistic focus and treatment is highly personalised;

 - I consider psychological factors, social factors, emotional and spiritual factors as often playing as great a part in dis-ease within the body as the physical factors.